farirpgs/fari-games/_games/charge-rpg.md

 > #### Resolve
 >
 > - When you `Bond`, you reassure and socialize with friends and contacts.
-> - When you `Command`, you compel swift obedience with skills and respect.
+> - When you `Command`, you compel swift obedience with skills, respect or intimidation.
-> - When you `Convince`, you influence with guile, charm, or argument.
+> - When you `Focus`, you concentrate to accomplish a task that requires strength of mind.
-> - When you `Provoke`, you intimidate, scare or threaten.
+> - When you `Sway`, you influence with guile, charm, or argument.
 >
 > ### Momentum
 >